-As a consequence of our successful widening participation activities, a significant proportion of our student population is expected to qualify for a bursary payment and we aim to maintain this student profile.
+As a consequence of our successful widening participation activities, a large number of our students are expected to qualify for a bursary payment.

-The University acknowledges that additional support may be needed by "Care Leavers..
-The institution reviewed its support arrangements during 2006/7 and as a consequence has entered into an agreement with Hertfordshire County Council to introduce, on a pilot basis, a scheme to provide specific support to care leavers in Hertfordshire.
+The University acknowledges that additional support may be needed by 'Care Leavers'.
+The institution reviewed its support arrangements during 2006/07 and entered into an agreement with Hertfordshire County Council to introduce a scheme to provide specific support to care leavers in Hertfordshire.
+This was further enhanced in 2010 when the University was awarded the Frank Buttle Quality Mark for supporting care leavers.
+The University now has a comprehensive action plan to support these students which is reviewed on an annual basis.